python-screen-builder/python-screen-builder/README.md

 ## How to use

 First when you run the screen builder you can select from an array of GUI widgets on the sidebar.
-Select a button for instance, change its test, font, etc. Then File -> export -> test_screen.json The json file contains all the information about the GUI controls.
+Select a button for instance, change its text, font, etc. Then File -> export -> test_screen.json The json file contains all the information about the GUI controls.
 Also make sure the name field is filled in.
 It should automagically default to button1.
 That is how you can reference it in your Python application.